-What you must pay when Services that are covered for you you get these services Health and wellness education programs \$0 copay for health and Through the Silver and Fit program members have the wellness education programs. following choices available at no cost to them: • A fitness center membership: You can go to a Silver and Fit fitness club, YMCA or exercise center near you that takes part in the program, or • A Home Fitness program: You can choose from a variety of home fitness kits if you can't get to a fitness center or want to work out at home.
+Health and wellness education programs

+Through the Silver and Fit program members have the following choices available at no cost to them:

+- A fitness center membership: You can go to a Silver and Fit fitness club, YMCA or exercise center near you that takes part in the program, or - A Home Fitness program: You can choose from a variety of home fitness kits if you can't get to a fitness center or want to work out at home.
 You can get up to 2 kits each benefit year.

 Silver and Fit members can also access low-impact Silver and Fit classes (where available) focusing on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility and coordination; Healthy Aging classes (online or DVD); a quarterly newsletter; and web tools.

 Non-standard services that call for an added fee are not part of the Silver and Fit program and will not be reimbursed.

+\$0 copay for health and wellness education programs.

+Hearing services

-Hearing services \$40 copay for Medicare-Diagnostic hearing and balance evaluations performed by covered diagnostic hearing your provider to determine if you need medical treatment are exam. covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$0 copay for one routine Routine Hearing Exams hearing exam every year.
-Limited to 1 visit(s) every year Fitting-evaluation(s) for hearing aids years for hearing aids.
+Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.

-Limited to 1 visit(s) every year
+Routine Hearing Exams Limited to 1 visit(s) every year